adrian80z/CI-Milestone-2/README.md

 Index page has Start Game and How to Play menu buttons.
 Clicking How to Play button cause that modal window appers with information about game.
 To close modal we can use either x symbol placed on top right corner above game title or click anywhere outside the modal.
 Clicking Start Game button cause that four other menu buttons appears (hidden by default) while those two (Start Game and How to Play) become hidden.
 Those are 3 difficulty game levels (easy, medium, hard) and back to Main Menu button.
 Clicking on that button cause that previous two are showed again and current level buttons are hidden.
 Clicking one of the three buttons (easy, medium, hard) moving player to gameboard.html page where the game begins.
-Each button is a link with apropriate parameter attached to url that passing user choice to script where apropriate function assign that parameter to
+Each button is a link with apropriate parameter attached to url that passing user choice to script where apropriate function assign that parameter to words array.
+Content of gameboard.html page:
 Hyphens are displayed on the screen equal to the length of the word chosen randomly from a list.
 Player can guess a letter by clicking on one of the alphabet letters displayed on screen.
 If the letter is present in the word, the hyphens are replaced with the letter at the right position.
 If the letter occurs more than once in the word, each occurence of the letter is replaced for a correct guess.
 A letter can be guessed only once and for each wrong guess, the chances are decreased by 1 and gibbet image is drawn on the canvas part by part till all the nine chances are used up.

 #### Existing Features
 - Feedback on the screen how many turns left after inncorrect guess
 - Image is drew step-by-step on canvas element
 - Clicked letter change background color depends on correct/incorrect guess
-- Reload button
+- Reload button - refresh page
-- Home button
+- Home button - pointing to Main Menu
 - Different sounds effects after clicking letter depends on correct/incorrect guess (or win/game over game)

 #### Features Left to Implement